High-dimensional forecasting with known knowns and known unknowns: The high-dimensional forecasting problem

 Specifically, we suppose that for each $h$, $y_{t+h}$ can be approximated by the following linear model, where the predictors are also elements of $\boldsymbol{w}_{t}$ in the high-dimensional VAR (\ref{vlvar}),

 for $t=1,2,...,T-h$, where $c_{h}$ is the intercept, $\mathbf{z}_{t}$ is a vector of small number, $p$, of pre-selected covariates included across all horizons $h$.
 Obvious examples, include lagged values of the target variable $(y_{t},y_{t-1},...)$.
-Other variables can also be included in $\mathbf{z} _{t}$ on the basis of \textit{a priori }theory or strong beliefs.\ The second component of $y_{t+h}$ specifies the subset of variables in the active set $\boldsymbol{x}_{t}=\left( x_{1t},x_{2t},....,x_{Kt}\right) ^{\prime}$. $I(j\in DGP)$ is an indicator variable which takes the value of unity if $x_{jt}$ is included in the data generating process (DGP) for $y_{t+h}$ and zero otherwise.
+Other variables can also be included in $\mathbf{z} _{t}$ on the basis of \textit{a priori }theory or strong beliefs.\ The third component of $y_{t+h}$ specifies the subset of variables in the active set $\boldsymbol{x}_{Kt}=\left( x_{1t},x_{2t},....,x_{Kt}\right) ^{\prime}$. $I(j\in DGP)$ is an indicator variable which takes the value of unity if $x_{jt}$ is included in the data generating process (DGP) for $y_{t+h}$ and zero otherwise.
 It is only if $I(j\in DGP)=1$ that $\beta_{jh}$ will be identified.
-The number of variables included in the DGP is given by $k=\sum_{j=1}^{K}I(j\in DGP)$, which is supposed to be small and fixed as $T$ (and possibly $K$) become large.
+We discuss ways to determine the selection indicator $I(j\in DGP)$ below.
+The number of variables included in the DGP is given by $k=\sum _{j=1}^{K}I(j\in DGP)$, which is supposed to be small and fixed as $T$ (and possibly $K$) become large.
 This assumption imposes sparsity on the relationship between the target and the variables in the active set.
 In addition, we allow for a small number of latent factors, $\mathbf{f}_{t},$ that represent other variables influencing $y_{t+h}$ that are not observed directly, but known to be present - the known unknowns.

 \cite{giannone2021economic} contrast \textbf{sparse methods}, that select a few variables from the active set as predictors, such as Lasso and OCMT discussed below, and \textbf{dense methods}, that select all the variables in the active set but attach small weights to many of them, such as principal components (PC), ridge regression and other shrinkage techniques.
 Rather than having to choose between sparse and dense predictors, we consider approaches that combine the two.
 We apply sparse selection methods to the variables in the active set, and use dense shrinkage methods to approximate $\mathbf{f} _{t}$ from a wider set of variables with $\boldsymbol{x}_{t}$ included as a subset.
 We first consider the selection problem, known knowns, where we know the active set of potential covariates, and we then consider known unknowns where there are unobserved factors.
+The elastic net regression of \cite{ZouHastie} discussed below also combines sparse and dense techniques.